Why Leadership Diverged from Management

 - Technology.
 Computers arrived in offices in the 1980s.
 The internet arrived in the 1990s.
 Both forced organisations to change how they ran almost everything: communication, scheduling, record-keeping, customer service, payment.

 - Global competition.
 Trade liberalisation in the 1980s and 1990s exposed firms that had been comfortable in local markets to competitors from anywhere.
-A Karachi textile mill that had been the only supplier to its region now competed with mills in Bangladesh and Vietnam.
+A local textile mill that had been the only supplier to its region now competed with mills in other countries.

 - Outsourcing.
 Work moved to where labour was cheapest.
 Manufacturing left high-cost countries.
-Call centres came to Lahore and Bangalore.
+Call centres opened in countries with lower labour costs.
 Whole industries restructured.

 The result was widespread job loss in the changing sectors, and persistent uncertainty in the surviving ones.
 Nobody could promise lifetime employment any more, and few employees expected it.